On way to prison, defendant tells prosecutor: ‘Better hope I don’t get out’

 On Tuesday, Janz said he believed Fang’s words constituted a threat.
 He also said Fang is one of 17 criminals that prosecutors keep a close eye on when they are released from prison.

-And under Proposition 57, an early prisoner-release initiative on the Nov.
-8 ballot, Fang could be eligible for parole after 19 years in prison, he said.
+Under Proposition 57, the early release initiative on the November ballot, Fang could accrue time credits faster and be released early, Janz said.

 “He’s the kind of defendant that should never get out because of his long history of violence,” Janz said.